rguerreiro/RomanTranslator/README.md

-# Roman Number translator
+# Roman Number Converter

-This is a simple roman number translator using node.js as backend.
+This is a simple roman number converter using node.js as backend.

 Built this with the sole purpose to sharpen my node.js skills.